 Information for international students

 The University of Leeds welcomes international students.
 English language is required (eg. IELTS).
 Accommodation is guaranteed for all new international students paying fees at non-EU rate.
-For details pls refer to relevant course website.
+For details please refer to the relevant course website.

 Fees and funding